isomerpages/moe-hougangsec/resources/announcements/_posts/2026-06-17-post-Collection of School Graduation Certificate (SGC).md

 signed by your parent</p>
 <p>o His/Her ID for verification</p>
 <p>For further inquiries, please contact the school at 63851990.</p>
-<p>Students who sat for the GCE Examinations in 2022, 2023 or 2024 and have
+<p>Students who sat for the <strong>GCE Examinations in 2022, 2023 or 2024 and have yet to collect your SGC</strong>,
-yet to collect your SGC, please contact the school at 63851990 to arrange for the collection of your SGC.</p>
+please contact the school at 63851990 to arrange for the collection of your SGC.</p>
 <p></p>